 …that’s the goal here.
-I’m passionate about protecting the environment, and just as passionate about delivering beautifully personal paper goods and wedding invitations that are the perfect fit for you and your wedding.
+I’m passionate about protecting the environment, and just as passionate about delivering beautifully personal paper goods and sustainable wedding invitations that are the perfect fit for you and your wedding.

 So, when I talk about sustainability or being eco-conscious in my work, it absolutely doesn’t mean that I’ll be lecturing you about any of your wedding or lifestyle choices, or forcing limited, unattractive materials on you in the name of being green.
 Quite the opposite!

 You will have beautiful and meaningful sustainable wedding invitations that will never compromise on style or quality.